Banking On It

 A closed bank – empty, unloved and unhelpful.
 Almost a metaphor for the banking industry!
 British banks need to start rebuilding relationships with customers, communities and taxpayers.

-Many banks were seize-up after the 2007 banking crisis.
+Many banks were seized-up after the 2007 banking crisis.
 The bank engine had plenty of public money and quantitative easing oil in the form of billions in cash from the UK taxpayers.
 But banks are still not helping drive the economy in a sufficiently meaningful way.
 This is causing serious structural problems in getting Britain back to life again.
 At all levels whether the small business or the huge public limited company.

 Back in 2005 Before the banking crisis of 2007/2008 the banks were not as helpful as they might have been.
 Since the massive taxpayer bailout, the banks seem to have gotten worse and in the process caused themselves serious reputational damage by scandal after scandal.
 PFI, LIBOR, Interest Rate Hedging, ForEx Manipulation and much more.
 All the while preferring to pressure companies and individuals to repay loans so the banks could put this onto their balance sheets.